Pancreas, Gastric Antrum, and Spleen

 Fluid with air bubbles

-Measuring the antrum: To get fancy, use the calipers in manual mode like measuring the left atrial area.
+Measuring the antrum: To get fancy, use the calipers in manual mode to measure area.
 Trace around the outside of the visible antrum as in the following image.

 There is a big table on the website or a fairly simple equation, listed next.